tysam-code/hlb-CIFAR10/README.md

 This code, in comparison to David's original code, is in a single file and extremely flat, but is not as durable for long-term production-level bug maintenance.
 You're meant to check out a fresh repo whenever you have a new idea.
 It is excellent for rapid idea exploring -- almost everywhere in the pipeline is exposed and built to be user-friendly.
 I truly enjoy personally using this code, and hope you do as well! :D Please let me know if you have any feedback.
 I hope to continue publishing updates to this in the future, so your support is encouraged.
 Share this repo with someone you know that might like it!

-Your support helps a lot -- even if it's a dollar as month.
-I have several more projects I'm in various stages on, and you can help me have the money and time to get this project (and the others) to the finish line!
-If you like what I'm doing, or this project has brought you some value, please consider subscribing on my [Patreon](https://www.patreon.com/user/posts?u=83632131).
-There's not too many extra rewards besides better software more frequently.
-Alternatively, if you want me to work up to a part-time amount of hours with you, feel free to reach out to me at hire.tysam@gmail.com.
+Feel free to check out my[Patreon](https://www.patreon.com/user/posts?u=83632131) if you like what I'm doing here and want more!.
+Additionally, if you want me to work up to a part-time amount of hours with you, feel free to reach out to me at hire.tysam@gmail.com.
 I'd love to hear from you.

 ### Known Bugs